garrandall/popular-music-data/tracks/don-t-quit-dj-khaled-calvin-harris-travis-scott-jeremih.md

 It's me and you 'cause we in the selection (Select) Throw it back like it's your new profession (New profession) Yuh, like you get paid for it
-Good brain like you get grades for it (Ooh)
+Good brain like you get grades for it (Oh)
-Woodgrain, you got a taste for it (Ooh)
+Woodgrain, you got a taste for it (Oh)
 Leather soft, your body made for it (Yah!)